34 Best Apps to learn the Korean Language in 2026

 There are also several grammatical explanations and opportunities to review your learning.

-Korean has two levels and covers beginners and elementary levels.
-While it claims to cover the intermediate level, I doubt it can help you beyond a beginner.
+Korean has two levels: beginner and elementary.
+While it claims to cover the intermediate level, I doubt it can help you beyond the beginner level.
 If you aim for TOPIK levels I or II, this can help.

 There is an extension to LingoDeer called LingoDeer+.
 Again, grammar rules and unfamiliar words are studied through interactive games.
-Also, the detailed answers add more value to this app.
+The detailed answers add more value to this app.

 12. iTalki — Online Korean language tutoring

-One of the most widespread online language teaching websites is iTalki.
+One of the most widely used online language-teaching websites is iTalki.
+It is similar to Preply.
 With hundreds of teachers available face-to-face, it’s one of the best places to learn Korean.

 You can learn Korean anywhere and at any time.
 This saves you time and money.

 A reasonable fee serves as an incentive.
 As a result, you have a much easier time finding tutors within your budget.
-Despite this, there are still experienced teachers who charge high prices.
+Despite this, some experienced teachers still charge high fees.

-You have plenty of choices for Korean classes.
-For instance, TOPIK test preparation, conversational, or customized sessions to meet your needs.
-You also have a chance to interact with learners worldwide on the site.
+You have numerous options for Korean classes, such as TOPIK test preparation, conversational, or customized sessions to meet your needs.
+You can also interact with learners worldwide on the site.

-Pricing: iTalki does not have a set price like other online tutoring apps.
-Instead, instructors charge hourly rates per their expertise, background, and types of studies.
+Pricing: Unlike other online tutoring apps, iTalki does not have a set price.
+Instead, instructors charge hourly rates based on their expertise, background, and types of studies.
 Hourly rates usually range from $8 to $30.

 13. FluentU — Korean through Videos